Letre2/webseite/content/blog/1_5050/index.md

 ### **Our added features**
 - Possibility to share a ride with friends via invitation link or QR-Code.
 - Share your ride with the public.
-- Joyn available rides.
+- Joiny available rides.
-- Better organisation of rides.
+- Better organization of rides.
 - Ride Manager / Dashboard.
-- Rate a ride and see the rateings of a available rides.
+- Rate a ride and see the ratings of an available ride.
 - Schedule a ride.
 - Pay online.
 - Everyone can use the service of the 50/50-Taxi